bboygg/sql-murder-mystery-solution/README.md

 # sql-murder-mystery-solution

-The SQL Murder Mystery by Northwestern University Knight Lab.
-Solution by bboygg
+The Solution to http://mystery.knightlab.com/ by Northwestern University Knight Lab.